StHack/sthack-interface-neo/README.md

 ## Introduction

-The NodeJS interface for St'Hack CTF game.
+The NodeJS interface for Sthack CTF game.
 More information on the  event : <https://www.sthack.fr/>

 ## Installation